25 May Are You Ready for the 2016 Hurricane Season?

 - Report fallen power lines to power company immediately—stay away from them!

-- Check exterior walls and roof for damage from wind, rain, flying objects and rising waters (flood insurance).
+- Check exterior walls and roof for damage from wind, rain, flying objects or rising waters.

 - Check all interior perimeter walls, floors and roof for leaks and water damage.

 - Document all damage with photographs and video.

 - Call your insurance company or agent as soon as possible to report damage.

 While preparing for hurricane season is never easy, our team of experienced and responsive professionals can help ensure that your personal and business property is protected in the event of a hurricane.
 With over 30 years of experience dealing with tropical storms and hurricanes, Setnor Byer Insurance & Risk has a long history of helping clients prepare before the storm and, more importantly, being there through the process of rebuilding after the storm.

 Please contact us if you would like more information about protecting your personal and business property during the 2016 Hurricane Season.